Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds. The kennel itself, isn’t connected to the ...

 Automatic generator start

-During operation, the generator not only supplies energy to the cowfarm equipment, but also charges the batteries and then switches off automatically.
+During operation, the generator not only supplies energy to the cowshed equipment, but also charges the batteries and then switches off automatically.
 You can control the generator operation and change its start-up settings remotely from a phone or computer.

 The system was put into operation on July 31, 2020.
 Now, on the day of the winter solstice, we decided to take stock of the power plant work for four full months: August, September, October and November.

-VRM-Portal allows you to observe the operation of the power plant in real time, as well as analyze the statistics of various parameters with detail by minutes, hours, days, weeks or months.
+VRM-Portal allows you to observe the operation of the power plant in real time, as well as analyze the statistics of various parameters with resolution by minutes, hours, days, weeks or months.
 For example, in this graph, we see the total consumption by month with the division of energy sources: generator, batteries and solar modules.

 In yellow, the graph shows direct solar energy consumption during daylight hours.
 Green color — direct energy consumption from the generator during its operation.
 Blue color — energy consumption from batteries, which in turn are charged from both the sun and the generator.

-It is important for us to evaluate the overall contribution of the photovoltaic system to the operation of the barn.
+It is important for us to evaluate the overall contribution of the photovoltaic system to the operation of the cowshed.
 This can be done by comparing different charts on the portal, but for deeper analysis it is better to download the data in spreadsheet format.

-So, the total electricity production for this period was 6 637 kW·h.
-Of these, 3 204 kW·h (48 %) Were obtained from a photovoltaic system, 3 433 kW·h (52 %) — from a diesel generator.
+Therefore, the total electrical energy production for this period was 6 637 kW·h.
+Of these, 3 204 kW·h (48 %) were obtained from a photovoltaic system, 3 433 kW·h (52 %) — from a diesel generator.

-The farm consumption during these months amounted to 4 979 kW·h, that is, 75 % Of the total energy produced.
+The farm consumption during these months amounted to 4 979 kW·h, that is, 75 % of the total energy produced.
 The rest — these are natural losses in the process of charging and discharging batteries and reactive energy.

 Choose a convenient way to contact or fill in this form:

-About NENCOM Completed projects Articles and news |
+Articles and news